aaronwng/rancher-catalog/infra-templates/CICD/2/README.md

 #### Step types

 - ##### SCM
 SCM(Source Code Management) will only available on the first stage.
-This stype is used to checkout git repository.
+This step is used to checkout git repository.

 - ##### Task
 Task is the most fundamental type, and yet is the most powerful type. you can use any image you want to excute the CI.